kettingpowered/kettinglauncher/docs/README.md

 [^1]: only if Ketting supports it

 [^2]: This argument will not update the Minecraft Version.
 If the current Server Minecraft Version is detected to be `1.20.1`, but e.g. `forgeVersion` is set to `48.1.0`, it won't update to `1.20.2`.

+[^3]: `-noui` disables the code that prints all the versions of the server. `-noui` implies `-nologo`.
+If you instead want to disable the gui of the minecraft server, use `-nogui`.
+The Argument `-nogui` is not listed here, since it's an argument, which is handled by the Minecraft server.